raghad396/rick-sanchez-llm-voice-clone/README.md

 - Fine-tuned causal LLM with instruction-following dialogue data
 - Efficient adaptation with PEFT (LoRA) and quantization
 - Realistic voice cloning using Tortoise TTS
-- Integrated text generation and speech synthesis
-- Interactive chatbot emulating Rick Sanchez’s personality

 ## Usage

-1. Open the `rick_sanchez_chatbot.ipynb` notebook in Google Colab or Jupyter.
+1. Open the `fine_tuning_rick.ipynb` and 'voice_clone_rick' notebook in Google Colab or Jupyter.
+2. Download the dataset for fine tuning.
+3. Collect at leat 5 clips of rick of a duration 10-30 seconds in .wav extension for the voice cloning.
-2. Follow the cells to load data, fine-tune the model, train TTS, and run the chatbot.
+4. Follow the cells to load data, fine-tune the model, train TTS.
-3. Requires Python 3.8+, PyTorch, Transformers, Tortoise TTS, and related dependencies.
+5. Requires Python 3.8+, PyTorch, Transformers, Tortoise TTS, and related dependencies.

 ## Requirements